civican/legisinfo/44-1/bills/C-22/bill_text.md

     respecting the amount of a benefit or the method for determining the amount;

-    respecting the manner in which a benefit is to be indexed to inflation;
+    requiring a benefit to be indexed to inflation and respecting the manner in which it is to be indexed;

     respecting payment periods and the amount to be paid each period;

-    respecting applications for a benefit;
+    respecting applications for a benefit, including regulations providing for an application process that is without barriers, as defined in section 2 of the `Accessible Canada Act`;

     respecting the amendment or rescission of decisions made by the Minister;